alissin/little-big-tips/_pattern-algorithm/breadth-first-search/README.md

 };
 ```

-When your level is loaded, start the process:<br/>
+When your level is loaded, start the process.

-Step 1 - get all blocks in your level and put it in the Dictionary:
+Step 1 - get all blocks in your level and put it in the `Dictionary`:

 ```csharp
 void LoadLevelBlocks() {